e271828e/Flight.jl/docs/notes/design/framework_design.md

 support (a stateless component computing derivatives as outputs, wired into a trivial state-holding component) and is the idiom of choice when the factoring earns reuse — e.g. one Newton–Euler solver shared across vehicle variants, or swappable kinematic descriptors against a common integrator shape.
-See `sketch.jl` (split form) and `sketch_decoder.jl` (merged form; both predate the v0.5 revisions — reduce-ports, identity publication and the stateless prototypes appear in them) for the worked example;
-the merged form has half the components and wiring, and everything derivable from pose alone migrates to stage 1, shortening the stage-2 chain.
+See `sketch_decoder.jl` (refreshed v0.17 to the settled declaration layer) for the worked example; against the retired split-form spelling of the same model (four components, thirteen connections), the merged form has half the components and wiring, and everything derivable from pose alone migrates to stage 1, shortening the stage-2 chain.

 ### 9.5 Allocation policy: a scoped invariant